 On his Tuesday show Carlson accused the Democrat Party of sowing “division” among the electorate by injecting the accusation of “racism” into the dialogue about Harris while the montage’s commentators accused Trump Jr. and others of “birtherism.”

 As The Post & Email reported on Saturday, the term “birtherism” again arose after the conversation about Harris’s background began to take shape on Twitter following last Thursday night’s debate during which Harris claimed she was the “second class” to benefit from busing aimed at integrating America’s urban schools.

-Harris did not recount that when she was seven, her parents divorced and she, her sister and mother relocated to Westmount, Quebec, Canada, where she remained through high-school graduation.
+Harris did not recount that when she was seven, her parents divorced and several years later, she, her sister and mother relocated to Westmount, Montreal, Quebec, Canada, where she remained through high-school graduation.

 The “birther” pejorative was coined by the mainstream media after many Americans questioned Barack Hussein Obama’s constitutional eligibility given the myriad of credible reports stating that he was born outside of the U.S. and not in Hawaii, as he claims.

 Many in the media blamed Donald Trump for the rise of “birtherism” in early 2011 after he publicly questioned why the White House had not released Obama’s “long-form,” or more detailed, birth certificate listing his parents’ birthplaces and occupations, the doctor’s name and signature, and other details not found on the “short-form” image posted at Obama’s 2008 campaign website.